 Late in the summer of 2013 a court decision came out that slammed the use of the term Parental Alienation Syndrome.
 The preferred euphemism was complicated family dynamics.
 A syndrome has clinically recognizable features, and because parental alienation syndrome is not listed in the American Psychological Association’s Manual of Mental Disorders, (the DSM-5) it does not legally exist.

-More on those dynamics later, but first, in the judge’s words, “I also found that the mother had emotionally abused the children and her conduct had placed all three in need of protection in accordance with the meaning of that term [emotionally abused] as set out in the family law act.”
+More on those dynamics later, but first, in the judge’s words, “I also found that the mother had emotionally abused the children and her conduct had placed all three in need of protection in accordance with the meaning of that term

 So what was that protection?
 The ‘protection’ was for the kids to see a psychiatrist, and get visits from the Children’s Aid Society – yet they were to remain with the abusive parent, with a caution for the mother to – stop the psychological subversion tactics of distorting the children’s reality about their loving father.
 Alienating would be much a much simpler term to use.
 The mom was placed on 6 months probation.
 The father contributed to the costs for the psychiatrist.